LFMB/BPIA/analysis/garage-proposal.md

 ```

-Doing a rough calculation and assuming that cloning the build value pf 75 Saco Falls is a likely possibility for the two Gooch street populations the new value would cover ~ `20%` and `16%` for the `30 year` and `10 year` benchmarks.
+Doing a rough calculation and if cloning the build value pf 75 Saco Falls is a likely possibility for the two Gooch street populations the new value would cover ~ `20%` and `16%` for the `30 year` and `10 year` benchmarks.

 These improvements alone will not suffice.
 Main Street improvements and the Lester B. Orcutt BLVD parcel(s) look promising.